opensearch-project/sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: month(date) returns the month for date, in the range 1 to 12 for January to December.
 The dates with value 0 such as '0000-00-00' or '2008-00-00' are invalid.
+The function month_of_year is also provided as an alias

 Argument type: STRING/DATE/DATETIME/TIMESTAMP